johanbrandhorst/blog/content/post/gopherjs-grpcweb.md

 The context parameter can be used to control timeout, deadline and cancellation of requests.
 The second parameter is the request to the method.
-Unfortunately, because of the design of the ProtobufJS generated objects, it's not possible to use GopherJS struct mappings for the generated structs.
-The example above shows the typical way to create a new request.
+Looks just like the normal Go client API.

 ## Server side streaming